mika-s/RandomPerson/RandomPersonLib/Readme.md

 For `nd_int` and `nd_float`:
 A random number, either int or float, is generated using [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution).
 The mean and standard deviation have to be provided as arguments.
+The rounding is an optional argument that can be used to round the generated number.

 The number after `:` defines the amount of numbers after the decimal.
 Default is 3 numbers.
 This is optional.